celinawong21/WF-ML-Model/README.md

 A sample of the first 48 rows of the [2000 Stacked Data](Stacked_2000_First_48.csv) is included in the repository.

 ### Features Selection
-Based on the feature select function in PiML, the following features were chose.
+Based on the feature select function in PiML, the following features were chosen.

 **_Numerical variables_**
 * Current Interest Rate